chef-boneyard/chef-web-docs-2016/includes_api_reporting/includes_api_reporting_endpoint_reports_node_runid_get.rst

 **Response**

-The response will return something like the following:
+The response is similar to:

 .. code-block:: javascript